-154-155-156.
-FORM AND ANALYSIS.
-A study of the structures of music from the phrase to the sonata, ronda, and variation forms.
+\154-155-156.
+ANALYTICAL TECHNIQUES.
+A course in the technique of contrapuntal, harmonic, and formal analysis from early polyphony to twentieth century styles.
 Prerequisite: 54-55-56.
 Two credits; autumn, winter, spring.

-157-158-159.
+\157-158-159.
 ORCHESTRATION.
 A study of musical instruments and the art of arranging various compositions for full band or orchestra.
 Prerequisite: 104-105-106.
 Two credits; autumn, winter, spring.